sconklin/go-lcd-backpack/README.md

 $ go get -u github.com/d2r2/go-hd44780
 ```

+## Quick tutorial

+NOTE: Type Hd44780 is not goroutine-safe, so use some synchronization method for multithread output to the display.

 ## Credits

 This is a fork from completely similar functionality (https://github.com/davecheney/i2c), but due to the some uncertain issues does not work for me.
 So, it was partially rewritten.